What is Insomnia?

 What causes Insomnia?

 Insomnia or sleep disturbance can be caused by many factors.
 Transient or short-term insomnia can be related to time changes (jet-lag, travel), altitude, change in medications, life-stress (loss of a loved one, job loss, divorce or separation), and poor sleep conditions (noise, light, disruptive bed partner).
 Substance abuse issues can also cause sleep problems, such as withdrawal from alcohol, drugs, or medications.
 Medical problems such as obesity (obstructive sleep apnea, snoring), chronic pain, chronic fatigue, acid reflux disease, asthma, coronary artery disease with chest pain, arthritis, smoking, and neurological problems can cause sleep disorders.
-Specific medical conditions which disrupt sleep include sleep apnea (obstructive or central), restless leg syndrome, period limb movement disorder, and disorders of circadian rhythms.
+Specific medical conditions which disrupt sleep include sleep apnea (obstructive or central), restless leg syndrome, periodic limb movement disorder, and disorders of circadian rhythms.
 Psychological issues such as depression, mania, bipolar disorder, anxiety disorders, or Post-traumatic stress disorder (PTSD) also go hand in hand with disordered sleep.
 Insomnia can be a prime indicator of underlying psychological difficulties.